systemd-machine-id-setup — Initialize the machine ID in /etc/machine-id

 If a valid D-Bus machine ID is already

-configured for the system the D-Bus machine ID is
+configured for the system, the D-Bus machine ID is copied and

 If run inside a KVM virtual machine and a UUID

-UUID is used to initialize the machine ID instead of a
+option), this UUID is used to initialize the machine ID.
+The

-Similar, if run inside a Linux container environment and a UUID is set for the container this is used to initialize the machine ID.
-For details see the documentation of the Container Interface.
+Similarly, if run inside a Linux container environment and a UUID is configured for the container, this is used to initialize the machine ID.
+For details, see the documentation of the Container Interface.

 The following options are understood: